 RDNZ continues to advocate for a national framework for rare disorders in New Zealand.

-We facilitate access to individual support groups.
+We help find information We facilitate access to individual support groups.

 RDNZ also provides a contact point for families who are affected by genetic conditions so rare that they do not have their own support group.

-We offer clear guidance and information on starting a new support group, plus connect groups to share their knowledge and expertise.
+We help support groups get established We offerclear guidance and information on starting a new support group, plus connect groups to share their knowledge and expertise.

-We promote the issues faced by the rare disease community to increase understanding, motivation and empowerment.
+We promote awareness We promote the issues faced by the rare disease community to increase understanding, motivation and empowerment.

-We work with rare disease groups to communicate their concerns to health officials/government to work for fairness within the health service.
+We provide a voice We work with rare disease groups to communicate their concerns to health officials/government to work for fairness within the health service.
 We also provide a central point for government to communicate with the rare disease community.

-We build rare disease support group networks, and promote partnerships between these groups, clinicians, researchers, government agencies and industry.
+We build partnerships We build rare disease support group networks, and promote partnerships between these groups, clinicians, researchers, government agencies and industry.

-We educate physicians and other healthcare professionals about rare diseases to promote early diagnosis and optimal treatment.
+We educate We educate physicians and other healthcare professionals about rare diseases to promote early diagnosis and optimal treatment.